Claims for Passenger Injury and Damage to Luggage

 - 3,375 SDR per passenger for other luggage

-A description of the Athens Convention is available on the IMO's website.
+A detailed description of the Athens Convention is available in the discussion paper and on the IMO's website.